Plain English Summary

 Trial participating centre

-School of Sport, Health & Exercise Sciences
+School of Sport, Health and Exercise Sciences George Building

 Organisation BCUHB Small Grants Committee (UK)